treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 }
 ```

+This is not Python code.

-This `for` loop is written in JavaScript.
-It's a traditional C-style `for` loop.
-Java, C, C++, JavaScript, PHP, and a whole bunch of other programming languages have this kind of loop.
+The above loop is a traditional C-style `for` loop written in JavaScript.
+JavaScript, C, C++, Java, PHP, and a whole bunch of other programming languages all have this kind of `for` loop.

 Python **does not** have this kind of `for` loop.
-We do have something that we *call* a `for` loop in Python, but it works like a traditional [foreach loop][].
+We do have something that we *call* a `for` loop in Python, but it works like a [foreach loop][].

 This is Python's flavor of `for` loop: